Norm Van Lier: Cincinnati Royals (1969–1971)

 compiled 10 assists and 10 rebounds in the Thunder's 117–112 win over the New Orleans Pelicans.

+At Cincinnati, Van Lier flourished under the tutelage of coach Bob Cousy, a Hall of Fame guard who had played for the great Boston Celtics teams (even dating Cousy's daughter for over a year).
+Cousy focused on the team playing as a unit, instead of as individuals, which fit Van Lier.
+Van Lier was renowned for his physical and relentless defense, his fearlessness and hard-nosed play.
+He once got in a brawl with future Chicago Bulls teammate and close friend Jerry Sloan, a similar style player, during and after an exhibition game between the Royals and Bulls.
+Cousy called him a “‘coach’s dream’” and greatly motivated all his teammates by the example of his all out playing style.
+After Van Lier's death, NBA Commissioner David Stern described him as a “'complete player, a wonderful passer, [and] a tenacious rebounder...."

 Chicago Bulls (1971–1978)

-The Bulls reacquired Van Lier during the 1971–72 season, and he remained with the Bulls until 1978, appearing in three All-Star games (1974, 1976, 1977) over the course of six seasons.
+The Bulls reacquired Van Lier during the 1971–72 season.
+Coach Cousy told Van Lier the Royals backcourt of Van Lier and Nate "Tiny" Archibald was too small, and asked Van Lier where he wanted to be traded.
+Van Lier told Cousy to trade him to the Bulls.
+Van Lier remained with the Bulls until 1978, appearing in three All-Star games (1974, 1976, 1977) over the course of six seasons.
+Now paired up with Jerry Sloan (1971–1976), they formed "the roughest back court combination in the NBA" on defense.
+Other "pundits" asserted the two formed the best defensive backcourt in NBA history.
+He played under volatile Bulls coach Dick Motta from 1971 through the 1975–1976 season.

+In game 6 of the 1973 playoffs between the Bulls and defending champion Los Angeles Lakers, in a career highlight, he had 10 steals, and held the Lakers future Hall of Fame guard Gail Goodrich to 4 points.

-Nicknamed "Stormin' Norman" for his tenacity and aggression, Van Lier was one of the most popular Bulls players of the 1970s.
+Nicknamed "Stormin' Norman" for his tenacity and aggression, Van Lier was one of the most popular Bulls players of the 1970s, being "worshipped all over Chicago".
 During his ten-year career, Van Lier was named to three NBA All-Defense First Teams and five NBA All-Defense Second Teams.
-He has the most selections alongside Michael Cooper to not be inducted into the Naismith Basketball Hall of Fame.
+He has the most selections to not be inducted into the Naismith Basketball Hall of Fame.
 He was named to the All-NBA Second Team in 1974.
 Van Lier was waived by the Bulls in October 1978.

-On January 19, 1977, Van Lier broke the record for the longest successful field goal in NBA history at 84 feet; the record stood for 24 years until Baron Davis eclipsed it on November 17, 2001 from a distance of 89 feet.
+On January 19, 1977, Van Lier broke the record for the longest successful field goal in NBA history at 84 feet; the record stood for 24 years until Baron Davis eclipsed it on November 17, 2001, from a distance of 89 feet.